Table of Contents

 What is a cardiologist?

 A cardiologist is a doctor who specializes in the management and prevention of diseases of the heart and the blood vessels.
-They are also experts at evaluating symptoms that could be caused by the heart, for example chest pain, palpitations and shortness of breath
+They are also experts at evaluating symptoms that could be caused by the heart, for example chest pain, palpitations, shortness of breath and dizziness.

 What does a cardiologist do?

 A cardiologist will discuss your symptoms or problems then arrange some tests to evaluate the heart like ECG, echocardiography, blood and stress tests.
 Once they have all the information, they will give you a diagnosis and recommend treatment, if necessary.
-Sometimes treatment will be medication, and other times it might be invasive like stenting of the arteries or pacemaker implantation.
+Sometimes treatment will be medication, and other times it might be invasive like stenting of the arteries or pacemaker implantation or they may sometimes recommend treatment by a surgeon.

 Top 10 reasons to see a cardiologist: